Connect with others who understand.

 Physical Therapy

-Physical therapy has been shown to help increase range of motion and relieve pain from PMPS in general.
+Physical therapy (PT) has been shown to help increase range of motion and relieve pain from PMPS in general.
 “I’m having pain in my rib and some tightness in my right arm/shoulder area.
 I’m doing exercises to help with the tightness,” a MyBCTeam member said.

 A physical therapist can also help you learn to avoid movements that aggravate pain.
 “I find whenever I use certain muscles, my ribs go into spasm.
-Even bending over to tie my shoes can make my ribs hurt,” a team member shared.
+Even bending over to tie my shoes can make my ribs hurt,” a member shared.

-Another member wote, “I’m four years post left mastectomy, no breast reconstruction.
+Another member wrote, “I’m four years post left mastectomy, no breast reconstruction.
 I have lymphedema and go to PT one time a month and wear the compression sleeve two times a day for an hour.
 I’ve been having rib pain/soreness on both sides.”

 Your doctor can provide a referral to a physical therapist to teach you exercises appropriate for your particular condition.